 - Always lock doors in unattended office areas.

 - When working during non-business hours, inform family and colleagues of location and schedule.

-Information and resources related to sexual assault can be found in the College Catalog and the College Safety and Security Resource Guide.
+Information and resources related to sexual assault can also be found in the College Safety and Security Resource Guide.